Quantum clocks are more precise than classical ones: Classical clocks

 \section{Classical clocks}

-In this part of the appendix, we review the behaviour of classical clocks, showing that reset clocks (those with a fixed state after ticking) can reach the highest accuracy, and that, for a classical clock of dimension $d$, the accuracy is upper bound by its dimension.
+In this part of the appendix, we review the behaviour of classical clocks, showing that reset clocks (those with a fixed state after ticking) can reach the highest precision, and that, for a classical clock of dimension $d$, the precision is upper bound by its dimension.
 Finally, we discuss a simple classical clock that saturates this bound.

 In fact, the dynamics of classical clocks, at least those that are self-contained, is a subset of more general \textit{Markovian dynamics}, described by the Kolmogorov equation\cite{kolmo}.
 The ticks of a finite-dimensional clock may be understood as a sequence of events generated by Markovian dynamics on a finite-dimensional vector space.
 As such, we have included Appendix \ref{app:markovianpart} that introduces the mathematics of Markovian sequences that we require to prove our main results on clocks.
-Furthermore, we will draw on some lemmas on the behaviour of the accuracy of mixtures and sequences of delay functions, which are covered in Appendix \ref{app:delayfunction} (where delay functions and the accuracy $R$ are discussed).
+Furthermore, we will draw on some lemmas on the behaviour of the precision of mixtures and sequences of delay functions, which are covered in Appendix \ref{app:delayfunction} (where delay functions and the precision $R$ are discussed).

 Appendices \ref{app:delayfunction} and \ref{app:markoviandynamics} derive from standard theory on stochastic process and random variables, and are included here to place clocks within the larger context of the theory of stochastic processes, and for ease of reading and understanding of the proofs of our main results, which rely on multiple lemmas within this theory.
 For an in depth discussion on stochastic processes, see for example \cite{probability}.